timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 In order to avoid slipping down the side of the pass, I slammed myself down, landing hard on my knees, scrambling, and landing hard on my knees again.
 Instantly, the world grew dark and my head felt as though it were on fire.
 I lay down, with my head firmly stuck in the snow to cool off, and Cool Rocks made sure I was okay.
-Eventually, the adrenaline wore off, and when I finally made it off the side of Mather Pass, fatigue hit me like a freight train.
+Eventually, the adrenaline wore off and when I finally made it off the side of Mather Pass, fatigue hit me like a freight train.

 I was able to stumble to Lower Palisades Lake, where everyone checked on me again.
 I insisted I was fine, and napped while the others fished nearby.
 When I awoke, it was dinner time and we all set up camp at the lake, with thankfully